With The Tax Cuts and Jobs Act of 2017, a new deduction for specific business owners was added called QBI – Qualified Business Income Deduction.

-If your Net Income resulted in a loss, you will not be eligible to use the QBI deduction, but you can carry over the loss to next year’s taxes and use it to benefit your business.
+If your Net Income resulted in a loss, you would not be eligible to use the QBI deduction, but you can carry over the loss to next year's taxes and use it to benefit your business.

 CEO Next Best Steps

 As the CEO, the QBI tax deduction will enable you to KEEP more money in your business.
 But this deduction can be extremely complicated.
 Therefore, I recommend you seek the help of an experienced accountant or virtual CFO such as Say Yes To Profits to help you file your taxes and determine if you qualify for this deduction.

 Please drop me a comment or question below, and let me know your thoughts on this video.
 Be sure to subscribe to my Youtube channel not to miss a new video or live stream.